bailey27/cppcryptfs/INSTALL.md

 https://www.visualstudio.com/vs/community/

-You need to install it in such a way that you can compile C++ applications with MFC (Microsoft Foundation Classes) support.
+You need to install Visual Studio in such a way that you can compile C++ applications with support for Microsoft Foundation Classes (MFC).

 The professional edition should be fine if you already have that.
 The "Express" edition will not work due to its lack of support for MFC.

-Also, in order to build OpenSSL, you will need perl.
+In order to build OpenSSL, you will need perl.
 The OpenSSL documentation recommends using the free ActiveState ActivePerl.

 http://www.activestate.com/activeperl/downloads